Sunday, October 13, 2024

 • Bathala is considered the creator god in Tagalog mythology.

-• The diwata are gods, goddesses and nature spirits who protect forests and rivers ect.
+• The diwata are nature spirits and some are gods, goddesses who protect forests and rivers ect.

 These stories are filled with fantastic elements, supernatural beings, and moral lessons, but they are myths—traditional narratives used to explain mysteries and cultural beliefs.